QuantEcon/lecture-source-jl/source/rst/multi_agent_models/harrison_kreps.rst

 Single belief prices as benchmarks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These equilibrium prices under homogeneous beliefs are important benchmarks for the subsequent analysis
+These equilibrium prices under homogeneous beliefs are important benchmarks for the subsequent analysis.

-* :math:`p_h(s)` tells what investor :math:`h` thinks is the "fundamental value" of the asset
+* :math:`p_h(s)` tells what investor :math:`h` thinks is the "fundamental value" of the asset.

-* Here "fundamental value" means the expected discounted present value of future dividends
+* Here "fundamental value" means the expected discounted present value of future dividends.

-We will compare these fundamental values of the asset with equilibrium values when traders have different beliefs
+We will compare these fundamental values of the asset with equilibrium values when traders have different beliefs.

 Pricing under Heterogeneous Beliefs
 -----------------------------------

-There are several cases to consider
+There are several cases to consider.

-The first is when both types of agent have sufficient wealth to purchase all of the asset themselves
+The first is when both types of agent have sufficient wealth to purchase all of the asset themselves.

 In this case the marginal investor who prices the asset is the more optimistic type, so that the equilibrium price :math:`\bar p` satisfies Harrison and Kreps's key equation: